sikandarali94/google-calendar-booking-api/README.md

 ---

 ##### Running the server locally
 Make sure to have the latest stable version of Node installed or above.
 Run `npm install` from the root of this project folder in the terminal to install all the package dependencies.
 Then run `npm start` to start the server.
+Be default the server runs on `localhost:4000`